 Local authorities will provide a guide about what is involved with a planning application.
 It is important to ensure that the necessary detailed statements are included or the application may be rejected.
 In general you will need to send the correct fee and a site plan showing blocks and elevations covering both existing and proposed sites.
 You will also need to send a Design and Access statement, a signed ownership certificate and five copies of the application form itself.

 There are many factors that can affect planning applications.
 These are known as material considerations and can include things like government policy, disabled access, traffic, noise, nature conservation and many more.
 The list is long so using a planning consultant who knows the details is more likely to help your application be successful.

-What Can I Do If Planning Is Refused?
+What Can I Do If Planning Permission Is Refused?

 A high percentage of planning applications are granted so if you have been refused consent it is usually for a good reason.
 Plans can be amended and resubmitted and if the changes address the conditions that resulted in refusal the application may go through.
 Alternatively you can appeal the decision of the planning committee.

 If you think the chances of a refusal are strong you can withdraw the application at any time and resubmit it with changes without paying any further fees.

 All planning applications have an expiry date and this is three years from the date that consent is granted.
 Work must commence before the expiry date or the permission will run out.
 The Planning Act states that a ‘material operation’ must have commenced and this can mean a number of things.
 These include demolishing a current building, starting construction of a new building, trenches or foundations and construction of a road.

 Planning committees have the authority to issue a completion notice.
 This is a declaration that the planning permit will cease on a particular date unless work is finished.
 This declaration will give you at least 12 months notice to complete work.
 If you have bought a plot of land with planning permission and consent will expire before you have started to build you can apply again but permission is never guaranteed.